New York Post & Amazon Best Seller!

 “Very strong and moving.
 Very well researched.
 As soon as I started to read, I could not stop anymore!”Manfred NowakUN Expert on Children Deprived of Liberty; Secretary General of European Inter-University Center for Human Rights and Democratization, Venice; Director Ludwig Boltzmann Institute of Human Rights, Vienna

 Sophie Poldermans is a Dutch women’s rights advocate.
-She works as a self-employed author, public speaker, lecturer and consultant on women and war and human rights-related issues from a legal, historical, and sociological perspective.
+She is a best selling author, public speaker, lecturer and consultant on women and war and human rights-related issues from a legal, historical, and sociological perspective.
 She is the founder of Sophie’s Women of War, an organization that focuses on the role of women during war in the broadest sense of the word.

 She personally knew Truus and Freddie Oversteegen from this book for 20 years and worked closely with them for over a decade as a board member of the National Hannie Schaft Foundation.